-The next most common types of arthritis are rheumatoid arthritis where the immune system attacks the joints and gout which is caused by uric acid crystals in the joints.
-Rheumatoid arthritis and gout are two types of “inflammatory arthritis” but there are many other forms of inflammatory arthritis including psoriatic arthritis and ankylosing spondylitis.
+The next most common types of arthritis are rheumatoid arthritis, where the immune system attacks the joints, causing swelling, pain and stiffness, and gout which is caused by crystals of uric acid irritating the joints.
+Rheumatoid arthritis and gout are two examples of “inflammatory arthritis” but there are many other forms of inflammatory arthritis including psoriatic arthritis and spondyloarthropathy (including ankylosing spondylitis).

 Find out more, on our new Self-Management Resource.